LuisTorrijosMoran/LS-Photonic-Processors-Survey/README.md

 # LS-Photonic-Processors-Survey
-This repository provides comprehensive data on photonic integrated circuits and analyses its evolution over the years in terms of integration density and other performance metrics.
-The idea of the study is to extract the roadmap of photonic integration based on the scalability trends oberseved.
+This repository offers extensive data on photonic integrated circuits and examines their evolution over time in terms of integration density and other performance metrics.
+The objective of the study is to derive a roadmap for photonic integration based on the scalability trends observed.